jean/blog/_posts/2020/2020-10-08-routing-in-blazor.md

 }
 ```

-> #### :bulb: Another segue into NavigationManager
+#### Another segue into NavigationManager

-> The NavigationManager is a shared concept across both Blazor Server and Blazor WebAssembly.
+The NavigationManager is a shared concept across both Blazor Server and Blazor WebAssembly.
 The NavigationManager is registered as a dependency in the Blazor server application and serves as a mediator between the navigation events that occur in the browser and the the follow-on actions that occur in Blazor.

 The `SetLocation` method invoke above in turn calls the [NotifyLocationChanged](https://github.com/dotnet/aspnetcore/blob/648c15dbe90fb8c113f7c6b4adeb40d9e10494f6/src/Components/WebAssembly/WebAssembly/src/Services/WebAssemblyNavigationManager.cs#L25-L290) method in the base [NavigationManager](https://github.com/dotnet/aspnetcore/blob/648c15dbe90fb8c113f7c6b4adeb40d9e10494f6/src/Components/Components/src/NavigationManager.cs#L202-L212).